dimitriusborges/SpringApi/README.md

 I will respect the order I'm presenting them.

-1. Proper answers alongside Http Codes
+1. Unit tests for:

-2. Unit tests for:
+   * CRUD Tests
    * Data integrity after POST,PUT and DELETE
    * System behavior with broken messages

-3. Simple Authentication and Authorization
+2. Simple Authentication and Authorization

-4. Some missing requisitions:
+3. Some missing requisitions:
    * Get every treatment from Patient A
    * Get every symptom from Patient A

-5. Cache and Paging
+4. Cache and Paging